PJLallen/ITG-Trip/README.md

 ## Acknowledgment

 This work is based on [GEN-VLKT](https://github.com/YueLiao/gen-vlkt).
-We sincerely thank them for their great work and contributions to the community!
+Thanks for their great work and contributions to the community!